Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Pure combinatory logic and the weak lambda calculus

-In this next proposition, we work with type-preserving permutations of the variables of $\mltup$, which recall are extended to type-preserving permutations of the terms of $\mltup$, as part of our official definition of $\alpha$-conversion (cf. Definition~\ref{defn:alphaeq}). \begin{prop} (Commutativity of type-preserving permutations and translation).
+In this next proposition, we work with type-preserving permutations of the variables of $\mltup$, which recall are extended to type-preserving permutations of the terms of $\mltup$, as part of our official definition of $\alpha$-conversion (cf. Definition~\ref{defn:alphaeq}). \begin{prop}[Commutativity of type-preserving permutations and translation] For all terms $\typd{M}{A}$ of $\mltup$, for all type-preserving permutations $\pi$ of the variables of $\mltup$, one has that $(M^{\pi})^{cl}$ is $(M^{cl})^{\pi}$. \end{prop} \begin{proof} If $M$ is a variable or constant, then both of these are equal to $M^{\pi}$.